 In short all you need to do is to create an application in Elastic Beanstalk, configure its environment and provide an archive with Dockerrun.aws.json file.
 This is where you define which docker images should be used and how they need to be configured when deploying your app.

-Continuous integration?
+Continuous deployment?
 Yes, this can be automated, Jenkins is there to help with lots of AWS plugins (so you don’t need to know any Groovy).
 We’ll discuss them a bit later.

 Let’s imagine we have an application with frontend and backend modules source code in separate repositories.
 Every time someone commits into one of these repos a Jenkins build is triggered.
 As a result the Docker image is built and pushed to AWS registry.